 The employer wanted to ensure employees could afford expensive fertility treatments, including IVF.
 The employer is in California, where the average cost of IVF is $10,500.
 Therefore, the employer set its monthly available reimbursement amount at $875 per year with an annual cap of $10,500.
 Eligible reimbursable expenses included IVF treatment, prescription drugs, abortion care, and birth control.

 This employer chose a very limited number of eligible expenses.
 You can include or exclude any health-related expense that the IRS defines as a qualified health expense in Publication 502.

-One of the central values of a Liferaft Health Expense Account is flexibility, and the answer here depends on the employer’s specific policies.
+One of the central values of a Liferaft Health Reimbursement Arrangement is flexibility, and the answer here depends on the employer’s specific policies.
 Some companies may have a "use it or lose it" policy regarding account funds, meaning that any funds not used by December 31st will be forfeited and cannot be carried over into the new year.
 Other employers allow employees to roll over a certain amount of money from one year to the next.
 Put plainly—it’s up to you!

 Additionally, different employers often have different rules for reimbursement, which can be a problem for employees if they switch companies.
 Aside from mandatory requirements like COBRA continuation, ERISA and HIPAA, plans can vary widely.

-Liferaft Health Expense Accounts can be offered to any employee, as long as each job class is treated equally.
+Liferaft Health Reimbursement Arrangements can be offered to any employee, as long as each job class is treated equally.
 This means you can easily provide benefits to part-time and seasonal employees.
 However, depending on what type of expenses you plan on reimbursing, there are specific IRS requirements.
 After learning about your business and goals, Liferaft will make a plan recommendation for the most tax-advantaged, affordable way to structure your account.